kenjdavidson/kenjdavidson.github.io/content/writing/2021-03-23---playing-around-with-strapi/index.md

 node .\node_modules\strapi\bin\strapi.js generate:plugin geo-point
 ```

 This provides all (albeit overkill) of the files required for a plugin.

+#### Create InputGeoPoint component

 If we jump into the `InputGeoPoint`:

 ```js filename=GeoPoint.js
 const InputGeoPoint = ({ componentUid, componentFieldName, dataManager }) => {